gerph/riscos-presenter/rougol/speaker-notes.md

 The Pyromaniac object also handles the configuration options, so that all components are configured through the same interfaces.

+The whole system is able to be multiply instantiated - you can run different Operating System instances just by creating a new Pyromaniac object.
+They won't communicate with one another unless you implement some interactions between the modules.

 ---
 # RISC OS Pyromaniac
 ## What is it like to work with?
 (2)

-The Kernel object holds all the subsystem objects.
-Some of those objects are simple - the vectors object is really just an registration and deregistration interface with a dispatcher, for example.
-Others, like the Dynamic Areas objects are much more complex, as they allow many different operations to be performed on them through the RISC OS APIs.
+The Kernel object holds all the subsystems.
+Some of those objects are simple - for example, the vectors object is really just an registration interface with a dispatcher.

+Others, like the Dynamic Areas, are much more complex, as they allow many different operations to be performed on them through the RISC OS APIs.

-RISC OS components implemented in Python can call any SWI, or special call through the System APIs object, which ensures that the calls get processed as if they had been issued by the classic system.
+RISC OS components implemented in Python can call any SWI through the System APIs object.
+This ensures that the calls get processed as if they had been issued by the classic system.

 Let's have some quick examples...